Long Tail: Definition, issues and explanations

 What are the advantages and disadvantages of the Long Tail?

-However, this approach also has some drawbacks:
+However, this approach also has a number of drawbacks:

 Concrete examples and use cases of the Long Tail